IBM/power-up/docs/Multi-Tenant.rst

                   vlan: 41

-Next, edit the switch ports list in the node_templates section of the config file;
+Next, edit the switch ports list in the node_templates section of each config file;

 Group 1::